-A website plan accomplishes similar goals, ensuring your website development process is effective and efficient, and that copy and design are on the same page – literally and figuratively!
+A website plan ensures your website development process is effective and efficient, and that copy and design are on the same page – literally and figuratively!

 A content trail-building plan helps you get clear on how to move forward in your content marketing journey.
-Do you know you need content but don’t know where to start?
-Or do you need an actionable plan to repurpose what you have?
+Not sure where to start?
+Do you need an actionable plan to repurpose your content?
+Do you want an objective, data-driven assessment of whether your content is serving your objectives?
 I’ll help you figure that out and provide detailed next steps.